GoogleCloudPlatform/terraform-google-out-of-band-security/README.md

 A project with the following APIs enabled must be used to host the resources of this module:

-- Google Cloud Storage JSON API: `storage-api.googleapis.com`
+- Google Cloud Compute JSON API: `compute.googleapis.com`

 The [Project Factory module][project-factory-module] can be used to provision a project with the necessary APIs enabled.